-To our families, to our friends, to our lovers.
+Say the same thing: to our families, to our friends, to our spouses and loved ones.
 It's the most important thing we can ever say: "You are my beloved, the most loved person in the world."

 AMEN.

-The Very Reverend Samuel G. Candler Dean of the Cathedral of St. Philip © The Cathedral of St. Philip.
+The Very Reverend Samuel G. Candler Dean of the Cathedral of St. Philip

+© The Cathedral of St. Philip.
 All rights reserved.